christiamenrique/countMathJs/README.md

 ### Download

-* open the terminal and use the git clone command.
+* open the terminal and use the git clone https://github.com/christiamenrique/countMathJs.git.